Ahtisham099/python-basic/README.md

 Prerequisites
 Python 3.x installed on your system.
 Download Python
 A code editor like VS Code or any IDE of your choice.

+📄 License This project is licensed under the MIT License.
+Feel free to use and modify it as needed.